InJeCTrL/PyLiveRecorder/README.md

 ## Usage

-For example, we can use built-in StreamPickers and Noticewares to build a Live monitor like this:
+For example, we can use built-in StreamPickers and Noticewares to build a Live monitor to download continuous stream like this:

 ```python
 from PyLiveRecorder import Monitor